WordPress Plugin: User Switching

 Does this plugin work with BuddyPress?

-Yes, and you'll also be able to switch users from the Members screens.
+Yes, and you'll also be able to switch users from member profile screens.

 Does this work as a mu-plugin?